Understanding Customer Churn: Calculate Churn Rate and Reduce Churn

 Customer churn represents a critical challenge for B2B SaaS companies.
 Churn occurs when customers stop using a product or service, leading to lost...

-For Software as a Service (SaaS) companies, churn—the rate at which customers discontinue their subscriptions—serves as a critical health metric.
-In...
+For your Software as a Service (SaaS) company, churn—the rate at which customers discontinue their subscriptions—is a critical health metric.
+Since...